 Trump To Honor Former Reagan Attorney General, Who Left Government Under Ethics Cloud

-President Trump will present the Medal of Freedom, the nation's highest civilian honor Tuesday, to a former top aide to President Ronald Reagan who has been a stalwart of the conservative movement for the past half century.
+President Trump will present the Medal of Freedom, the nation's highest civilian honor Tuesday, to a former top aide to President Ronald Reagan who has been a stalwart of the conservative movement for the past half-century.

 Edwin Meese III, always known as Ed, is a native Californian and a living reminder of the time when the Republican Party counted on the Golden State as the cornerstone of its Electoral College majorities.

-In the 30 years since he resigned under fire as Reagan's second Attorney General, Meese has been associated with many of the leading conservative think tanks and foundations – including the Heritage Foundation and the Hoover Institution.
-But at 87, his place in history still depends on his personal history with the former Hollywood actor who became the nation's 40th president.
+In the 30 years since he resigned under fire as Reagan's second attorney general, Meese has been associated with many of the leading conservative think tanks and foundations – including the Heritage Foundation and the Hoover Institution.
+But at 87, his place in history still depends on his personal relationship with the former Hollywood actor who became the nation's 40th president.

-Meese was part of Reagan's conservative surge in the Republican Party of the mid-1960s, "movement conservatives" who strove to rebuild the party after its disastrous defeat in the presidential election of 1964.
+Meese was part of Reagan's conservative surge in the Republican Party of the mid-1960s "movement conservatives" who strove to rebuild the party after its disastrous defeat in the presidential election of 1964.
 Reagan's election as governor of California in 1966 signaled the party's comeback and pointed the way toward its rightward shift.

 In the mid-1970s, Meese returned to private practice and taught law school until Reagan's 1980 campaign for president stumbled in the early going.
 Meese came aboard to run the daily campaign functions, and Reagan was soon the party front-runner again.